HB5 Graduation Plans

 - Complete and submit a Free Application for Federal Student Aid (FAFSA)

-- Complete and submit a Texas Application for State Financial Aid (TASFA)
+- Complete and submit a Texas Application for State Financial Aid (TASFA) (current year form is available through the link at the bottom of the page)

 - Submit a signed opt-out form